alice-heqi/box-office-project/README.md

 ### 4. Lasso

-- Ten Features are included in the final dataset for Lasso modeling:
+- Ten Features are included in the final dataset before "get_dummys":

 ['release_month', 'Year', 'Company', 'Duration_min', 'genre0', 'In_release_days', 'Widest_release_theaters', 'Intenational_market(yes/no)', 'Domestic_market(yes/no)', 'release_day_of_week']

-- Three variables are selected by Lasso.
+- After converting categorical features to dummy variables, there are 404 variables in total and three are selected by Lasso.

 `from sklearn.feature_selection import SelectFromModel`